DWTechs/efficient-web-app-architecture/content/microservices/mono-repo-vs-multi-repo/mono-repo.md

 - If you hire a lot of independent contractors for your project, giving them access to the entire code base may not be so secure.

-- Large companies that use mono-repos had to create customized tools to handle the scaling-up issues.
+- Large companies that use mono-repos had to create customized tools to handle some scaling-up issues.

 ### Slower development cycles